 When Fred, Velma and Daphne meet up at the airport, there was originally a flashback for each of them showing what they had all been doing: Fred on a book tour, Velma in a support group and Daphne learning Martial Arts.
-The flashbacks were cut out because they were deemed to dragged out the scene.
+The flashbacks were cut out because they were deemed to drag out the scene.

 The scenes filmed in Australia were filmed at Bond University, in the Gold Coast, which is known to have perfect weather 350 days a year.
 Unfortunately, Linda Cardellini got a cold, and filming had to be stopped for a day.